cesardmn/calculator_app/README.md

 #### Perform mathematical operations like addition, subtraction, multiplication, and division.

 - [ ] Create mathematical operations.

-  - [X] Get the values of the clicked buttons.
+  - [x] Get the values of the clicked buttons.
-  - [ ] Identifies if the value is a number, operator, decimal point or another action.
+  - [x] Identifies if the value is a number, operator, decimal point or another action.
   - [ ] Create the function related to the decimal point.
-  - [ ] Create the temporary result.

 - [ ] Result mathematical operations interface.

 ### 3st rule:

 #### Adjust the color theme based on their preference.

-- [X] Create feature to change theme.
+- [x] Create feature to change theme.

 ### Bonus rule: